matheusPereiraG/bank/README.md

 The identifiers used in this solution are of type Long.
 In a production level application I would use Strings to store these since it can store more identifiers than a Long or Integer.

+BigDecimal was chosen as a data holder for the amount since it provides more precision than double or float.
+It is used primarily for these financial purposes.

+Currency was not approached in this solution.
+On a production level application, each user would have a default currency (that could be changed anytime) and transactions would probably need to be aware of currencies before making operations

 ## Test the API

 While running these commands please make sure you are located in the root folder of the project.
-Otherwise change the path for json files accordingly.
+Otherwise, change the path for json files accordingly.